ICICLE-ai/faf-api-ICICLE/API_README.md

 }
 ```

 Both the Imports.py and Exports.py are used in this endpoint.
-The manipulations to build the output csv dataframe are found in the RawResources class located in views.
+The manipulations to build the output csv file are found in the RawResources class located in views.

 ## commodity_total/
 Takes the commodities in each state and adds up their total based on import, export or both and sorts the return based on ton amount.
 The time frame is based on year or year frame, and the return will give the location of the ranked commodity and if it was imported or exported